MicrosoftDocs/cpp-docs/docs/mfc/reference/colecontrolcontainer-class.md

  The unique class ID of the control.

  *lpszWindowName*
  A pointer to the text to be displayed in the control.
 Sets the value of the control's Caption or Text property (if any).
-If **NULL**, the control's Caption or Text property is not changed.
+If NULL, the control's Caption or Text property is not changed.

  *dwStyle*
  Windows styles.
 The available styles are listed under the **Remarks** section.